Notes on the Geography of Australia: Darwin

 The military still has a strong presence in the city, too.
 Here, the Anzac Day parade, 2009.

 Cyclone Tracy did huge damage to Darwin, which means that many, if not most, of the houses are new.
-Many are stylisticaly modern.
-Many are on stilts.
+Many are stylistically modern, too, as well as prudently on stilts.

 A waterfront special.